bsiegal/PiggyBanks/README.md

 Piggy Banks
 ==================================================

 This is a money game for kids created with [KineticJS](http://www.kineticjs.com/).
 It can be played using any HTML5 browser, including mobile devices.
-This project has simple examples of using images, transitions, and handling mouse, touch and drag events.
+This project has simple examples of using images, transitions,  handling mouse, touch and drag events, and handling resizing.
 It also includes a custom Kinetic.Shape, the RoundedRect.

 How to play
 --------------------------------------